hiccius/OpenGL/04-lighting/README.md

 </div>

 #### 5. Disco lights
 In this example, the light color changes over time, with different values for its **ambient** and **diffuse** color vectors (they both share the same color but the ambient component is dimmer), while the light source's color also changes with them.
-It is visible how the cube reacts differently to a change in the lighting conditions.
+It is visible how the cube reacts differently to changes in lighting conditions.

 <div align="center">
   <img src="images/05-disco_lights.gif" height="450"><br>